emacsway/emacsway/en/storm-orm.rst

 ..

+    "If the framework's partitioning conventions pull apart the elements implementing the conceptual objects, the code no longer reveals the model.

-    "There is only so much partitioning a mind can stitch back together, and if the framework uses it all up, the domain developers lose their ability to chunk the model into meaningful pieces."
+    There is only so much partitioning a mind can stitch back together, and if the framework uses it all up, the domain developers lose their ability to chunk the model into meaningful pieces."
     («Domain-Driven Design: Tackling Complexity in the Heart of Software» [#fnddd]_)